hackbg/fadroma/GUIDE.ts.md

 and contracts as akin to **persistent objects**.

 * Unlike **microservices**, smart contracts exist in a "post-POSIX" environment, where platform details are abstracted away.
+Contracts are Internet-native, but shed most of the Web 2.0 baggage.
+Therefore interoperation with Web 2.0 systems can be non-trivial.

-* Unlike **cloud functions**, smart contracts are individually stateful.
+* Unlike **cloud functions**, smart contracts are individually stateful, and exist permanently on an append-only ledger.
+While the **distributed transaction-based architecture** guards the system's state from spontaneous inconsistencies, extra care must be taken in orchestrating deployments and migrations.

-* Furthermore, the **distributed transaction-based architecture** guards the system's state freom spontaneous inconsistencies.
+The above properties make CosmWasm smart contracts a very interesting proposition for running standalone business logic with programmable privacy/transparency properties.

-The above properties make CosmWasm smart contracts a very interesting proposition for running standalone business logic with a programmable privacy/transparency axis.
+Fadroma provides the orchestration system for leveraging the full capabilities of smart contract-based systems over the entire development lifecycle.

 ## Supported platforms